nosnibor89/ld-sdk-criss-js-core/packages/sdk/svelte/example/README.md

 yarn test
 ```

-This will set the `PUBLIC_AUTOMATED_TEST` environment variable and execute the Playwright tests configured for the project.
+This will set the `PUBLIC_AUTOMATED_TESTING` environment variable and execute the Playwright tests configured for the project.
 Make sure the development server is running before executing the tests.

 ### Role of `LDProvider`